The Deadliest Natural Disasters in the World

-Perhaps you saw the headlines last summer when an extreme heatwave hit Europe, killing more than 800 people and pushing temperatures into an all-time high in Belgium, Germany, Luxembourg, the Netherlands and the U.K.
+Perhaps you saw the headlines in 2022 when an extreme heatwave hit Europe, killing more than 20,000 people and pushing temperatures into an all-time high across the continent.

 Some places are hotter than others, so what is “extreme” is relative based on that particular location at that time of the year.
-As you might guess, extreme heat is more common in destinations as you get closer to the equator.
+As you might guess, extreme heat is more common in places that are closer to the equator.

 Deadliest Heat Waves in History

-There are a lot of heat-related illnesses that can come from extreme heat, like heat exhaustion or stroke, which can happen when the body can't properly cool itself.
+Many illnesses can come from extreme heat, like heat exhaustion or stroke, which can happen when the body can't properly cool itself.
 According to the Center for Disease Control, there are about 618 annual deaths in the U.S. due to extreme heat.

 The worst heatwave in history was in 1913 in California, when a heatwave struck Death Valley, showing a record-high temperature of 134 degrees Fahrenheit.

 Tornadoes seem scary, but they’re actually a lot less deadly than people think.
-Similar to hurricanes, typhoons and cyclones (more on them later), tornadoes are also strong winds that swirl around a center, but this wind funnel touches ground and causes destruction for only a couple of hours (as opposed to several days).
+Similar to hurricanes, typhoons and cyclones (more on them later), tornadoes are strong winds that swirl around a center.
+But this wind funnel touches ground and causes destruction for only a couple of hours (as opposed to several days).

 Thunderstorms typically pave the way for tornadoes, especially when warm and cold air clash.